 The beach is the place of longing for all sun worshipers, air mattress pirates, Kleckerburg architects and professional bathing beauties, for everyone who needs the sea again and wants to experience the sea.
 The beach at the Imperial Baths is not only perfect for relaxing and unwinding.
 Anyone who just likes to stretch out on all fours will find their spot here as well as those who want to actively organize their Baltic Sea break.
 The beach of the Imperial Baths offers a variety of holiday moments.
 The selection ranges from family or dog-friendly beaches, to nudist and textile beaches, to quiet sections.
 Small events and big events such as the winter bathing spectacle, the beach chair world championship, barefoot concerts or kite festivals make the beach an experience in every season.

 If lounging on the fine sand is not enough for you, you can work up a sweat on the sports beach.
-Anyone who wants to keep fit while on vacation or who enjoys playing games together can really step on the gas here.
-Regardless of whether you like chasing balls, want to start the day with a relaxed yoga session or on the Baltic Sea with stand-up paddling - there are plenty of opportunities to be active in sports on the sports beach of the imperial baths.
+Anyone who wants to keep fit while on holiday or who enjoys playing games together can really step on the gas here.
+Regardless of whether you like chasing balls, want to start the day with a relaxed yoga session or stand-up paddling on the Baltic Sea - there are plenty of opportunities to be active in sports on the sports beach of the imperial baths.

 The 43 square meter LED wall in the middle of the Baltic Sea next to the Heringsdorf pier offers what is probably the most unusual backdrop for cozy cinema evenings or thrilling football moments during public viewing.
 Make yourself comfortable on the fine beach sand and enjoy exciting film nights, international football matches or fascinating photo shows in the open air.